oVirt/ovirt-site/source/feature/reportguestdiskslogicaldevicename.html.md

 ### Current status

-This feature is in design phase.
+This feature is in coding phase.

 *   Last updated on -- by